 is like a drug . . . it goes by so quickly ecrire ecrire cockshire . . . bang, bangs a drug warm and back . . . wrecks

 you wrecks you all over . . . the hot water rolls, rolls down soaks the skin . . .

 Rebecca Anne Banks lives in the New Age Renaissance Republique of Poetry.

 She has been writing and producing artistic content for 38 years and is the author

-of over 30 books of poetry, a guide to the Holy Spirit, a primer on marriage
+of over 30 books of poetry, guides to the Holy Spirit, a primer on marriage

 discernment, a family cookbook, a book of children's stories, a book of World Peace

 Newsletters, all available at Amazon Stations.
 She has produced 3 CD`s of Folk/Rock

 music and has 17 CD's of music awaiting production.
 She won an IARA Award for Top

 55 Internet Airplays for Angel Song (2010).
 She is an Associate Member of the League